shader-slang/slang/external/spirv-tools-generated/README.md

 Now go into to the `build.vs` directory and open `spirv-tools.sln` with Visual Studio and compile.
 This will generate many of the files needed, once regular C++/C compilation has started all of the files should have been created.

+Delete all the '.inc' and '.h' files in this directory.
-Take the files with '.inc' and '.h' extensions from the build.vs directory and copy it into this directory.
+Now copy the files with '.inc' and '.h' extensions from the build.vs directory and copy it into this directory.